mugas/ricardo_moreira/content/coding/iterating-over-objects-and-arrays.md

 author: Ricardo Moreira
 thumbnail: https://res.cloudinary.com/mugas/image/upload/v1667963262/loop_bmc90p.jpg
 ---

-L﻿ooping over arrays in javascript let's say its easier than before, or at least there are more options now than the "old" `for` loop even that its still pretty helpfull.
+Looping over arrays in javascript let's say is easier than before, or at least there are more options now than the "old" `for` a loop even though it is still pretty helpful.

-T﻿his article as it will be more focused on **arrays** and **objects** I will not focus on all the array looping methods.
+T his article as will be more focused on **arrays** and **objects** I will not focus on all the array looping methods.

 ## A﻿rrays

-S﻿o if you have an array a easy way to loop it is with \`for...of\`
+S﻿o if you have an array an easy way to loop it is with \`for...of\`

 ### ﻿for...of